saima-tithi-stjude/rarevariantburden/README.md

 ## AWSHealthOmics Implementation

-For implementing our pipeline on AWS HealthOmics cloud platform, please refere to our AWS [documentation page](docs/awshealthomics.md).
+For implementing our pipeline on AWS HealthOmics cloud platform, please refere to our AWS [documentation](awshealthomics.md).

 ## Pipeline output